Reception problems with WESH 2.1 NBC.

-WESH transmits a VHF signal while all other Orlando stations transmit UHF signals.
+WESH transmits a VHF TV signal while all other Orlando stations transmit UHF signals.

 Most antennas are designed primarily for UHF signal reception (even though they may claim VHF and UHF reception).

-Most areas of the U.S. have VHF TV stations why would anyone designed an antenna that performs poorly on VHF signals?
+Most areas of the U.S. have VHF TV stations why would anyone designed a TV antenna that performs poorly on VHF signals?
 The answer is physics and aesthetics.